mosra/magnum-bindings/doc/python/magnum.scenetools.rst

     DEALINGS IN THE SOFTWARE.
 ..

+.. py:function:: magnum.scenetools.filter_fields
+    :raise AssertionError: If size of :p:`fields_to_keep` is different than :ref:`trade.SceneData.field_count`

 .. py:function:: magnum.scenetools.absolute_field_transformations2d
     :raise KeyError: If :p:`field` does not exist in :p:`scene`
     :raise IndexError: If :p:`field_id` negative or not less than